francomaaanz/vanilla-js__web-components__listing-app/README.md

 Open one terminal instance.

 Run:
-- yarn install
+- npm install
 - node index

-Opne another temirnal instance and run:
+In another terminal instance run:
 - cd server && node server

-The last command start the API server that feed the app.
+The last command will start the API server that feed the app.

 ```